4 Potential Hidden Fees Credit Card Companies Impose: Interchange fees, Assessment Fees, Non-qualified Transaction Surcharges, and Rate Hikes

 Avoid Hidden Fees with Alternative Payment Options

 The way credit card companies take advantage of consumers represents a flawed system.
-Denefits provides innovative financing solutions for both businesses and customers.
+Denefits provides innovative payment plans solution for both businesses and customers.
 We believe that the current lending system in the U.S. is flawed.

 We knew there had to be a better way — so we created one.
 Denefits is disrupting the way lending works in the U.S.